-Mr. Nixon's commitment was to win the Vietnam War and keep communism out of southeast Asia.
-In opposition, communist affiliates confused the American public, mounting demonstrations against him on college campuses and even on the National Mall.
+Nixon's commitment was to win the Vietnam War and halt communist aggression into southeast Asia.
+In opposition, communist affiliates confused the American public, mounting demonstrations against Nixon on college campuses and even on the National Mall.
 Seeking to awaken reverence for God and ignite a fire among Americans thirsting for righteousness, our members began demonstrating for God and the dignity of the American presidency.
 We gained media attention and the president himself took notice.